schmylan/zeroscript/README.md

 ZeroScript's purpose is grounded in the desire for the web to remain **THE** melting pot of human ideas and progress.
 The best way to prevent stagnation is to open the floodgates for other languages to compete.

 > [!IMPORTANT]
-> The examples in this README use a fictional language called `AnyScript` in order to provide concrete examples without any favoritism.
+> The examples in this README use a fictional language called `Any++` in order to provide concrete examples without any favoritism.
 Conceptually, any imperative language could be substituted.

 ### Table of Contents